BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

   object a container and expose the property as a sub-value.
 Instead, clients can retrieve the original value by listing the object definition.

-- objects can have a static factory method that creates a new instance from a ``ObjectDefinition`` struct.

 Refactor docs after this point.
 ===============================